 1 cup milk

 In a medium bowl, combine the flours, salt and sugar.
-Add the eggs, oil, vanilla extract and milk.
+Add the eggs, melted butter, vanilla extract and milk.
 Whisk energetically until the batter is well combined and shiny.
 Cover and refrigerate overnight or at least a few hours (I refrigerated mine for about 2 hours).

 Remove the batter from the fridge and give it a brisk whisk.
 Heat a crêpe pan or small non-stick skillet over medium-low heat.
-Melt a small amount (about 1/8 teaspoon) of butter and spread it on the surface of the skillet using a brush or silicon spatula.
+Melt a small amount (about 1 tablespoon) of butter and spread it on the surface of the skillet using a brush or silicon spatula.
+Wipe the butter from the pan using a peper towel.
 Pour a small ladle of batter into the pan and spread it evenly by moving the pan lightly to obtain a nice circular shape, and fry the crêpe for about 1 minute before turning it over using a spatula.
 Cook the other side for about 30 seconds.

 Repeat the same operation to make the rest of the crêpes.